Calixte Ligue

-Calixte Paul Ligue Junior (born 21 March 2005) is a Swiss professional footballer who plays as a forward for Swiss club Zürich.
+Calixte Paul Ligue Junior (born 21 March 2005) is a Swiss professional footballer who plays as a defender for Rijeka in Croatia, on loan from club Venezia.

 Club career

 Born in Zürich, Ligue started his career with FC Zürich, and received his first pair of football boots from former Cameroonian footballer Patrick Bengondo.
 He progressed through the Zürich academy, making his debut in the 2022–23 season.

 On 5 March 2023, Ligue came on as a 76th minute substitute for Fidan Aliti in a Swiss Super League game against Servette.
 Two minutes later, he scored the equalising goal in the 1–1 draw.

+On 29 January 2026, Ligue signed with Serie B club Venezia.
+On the next day, he was loaned to Mantova until 30 June 2026.

 International career

 Born in Switzerland, Ligue is of Ivorian descent.
 He has represented Switzerland at under-17 and under-18 level.